Clint Eastwood’s latest film is a thriller starring Nicholas Hoult as Justin Kemp, a family man faced with a near-impossible moral dilemma.

 Newness is a movie I watched because its writer/director, Drake Doremus, is behind my favourite film by the late and brilliant Anton Yelchin.
 The movie I’m referring to is, of course, Like Crazy (2011); a story that captures well an example of the ups and downs of young love.
 Especially when only one of the parties lives in the country where they met.

-Doremus’s newer film, and the subject of this post, is Newness.
-Another story of young love.
+Newness is another story of young love.
 Only this time, the focus is on two millennials navigating a relationship affected by the challenges that come with modern life’s social media-driven hookup culture.

 Due to my failure to connect adequately with the key characters, no matter the editing or how delightfully naturalistic the performances, I still thought, ‘I’m sure I’d have enjoyed this story far more had it been a documentary.
 Perhaps, then, it would have felt somehow more substantial and impactful.
 Particularly so since Newness is a lot like a modern-day dating case study, just not an especially engaging one.

-My favourite moment in the movie is an emotional one that finally happens at approximately one hour 14 minutes in.
+My favourite moment in the movie is an emotional one that finally happens at approximately one hour and fourteen minutes.

 Overall, I say watch Newness if you’re very curious.
 Perhaps you’ll find far more to love than I did.
 Otherwise, watch what I feel is the better Doremus movie, Like Crazy.
 It’s the one that made me a big Yelchin fan and why I was so sad to learn of his untimely passing back in 2016.